MicrosoftDocs/office-developer-client-docs/docs/project/project-2013-developer-documentation.md

 - [Project 2013 programming references](project-2013-programming-references.md) includes an introduction to the PSI reference for Project Server 2013, information about Project Server error codes, and the OData schema reference for the **ProjectData** service.

 > [!NOTE]
->  Following are requirements to develop and deploy EPM solutions and apps from the public Office Store that integrate with Project Server 2013: >  You must install either the .NET Framework 4 or the .NET Framework 4.5 on the development computer and on the deployment computers.
+>  Following are requirements to develop and deploy EPM solutions and apps from AppSource that integrate with Project Server 2013: >  You must install either the .NET Framework 4 or the .NET Framework 4.5 on the development computer and on the deployment computers.
 To determine whether the correct release is installed, open **Programs and Features** in the Windows Control Panel. >  Visual Studio 2012 installs and uses the .NET Framework 4.5.
 When you create a Visual Studio project, you can select either **.NET Framework 4.0** or **NET Framework 4.5** in the drop-down list of the **New Project** dialog box.
 You can also select the **Target Framework** on the **Application** tab of the project **Properties** window. >  You can use Visual Studio 2010 for applications that use the CSOM or the PSI, and for Project task pane apps.
 However, Visual Studio 2010 does not contain the Office Add-ins templates, Office development tools, or SharePoint development tools for Office 2013.
 To download Visual Studio 2012 and the Web Platform Installer (WebPI) that includes the Office and SharePoint development tools, see [Downloads for Apps for Office and SharePoint](https://msdn.microsoft.com/office/apps/fp123627). >  We recommend that you develop custom solutions in a test environment.
 If you develop solutions for the current builds of Project Server 2013 and Project 2013, they should be recompiled with updated references, and may need additional changes, to work with later releases.
 Solutions developed for any pre-release version may not work with the released version.

 ## See also
 <a name="pj15_Welcome_AR"> </a>